Contemporary literature

-Contemporary literature is literature which is generally set after World War II in the English-speaking world.
-Subgenres of contemporary literature include contemporary romance.
+Contemporary literature is literature which is generally set after World War II and coincident with contemporary history.
+Subgenres of contemporary literature include contemporary romance and others.

 History

-Literary movements are always contemporary to the writer discussing the work of her day.
+Literary movements are always contemporary to the writer discussing the work of their day.
 Here what have been recently "contemporary" are listed by decade.
 The list should not be assumed to be comprehensive.